digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/data-sources/zendesk.md

 title: Zendesk
 ---

-ToolJet can connect to Zendesk APIs to read and write data using OAuth 2.0, which helps us to limit an application's access to a user's account.
+JumpStart can connect to Zendesk APIs to read and write data using OAuth 2.0, which helps us to limit an application's access to a user's account.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the Zendesk data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the ToolJet dashboard and choose Zendesk as the data source.
+To establish a connection with the Zendesk data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the JumpStart dashboard and choose Zendesk as the data source.

-ToolJet connects to your Zendesk app using :
+JumpStart connects to your Zendesk app using :
 - **Zendesk Sub-domain**
 - **Client ID**
 - **Client Secret**